Bundles of metric structures as left ultrafunctors: Examples

-Now suppose that we have a bundle of Banach spaces in the definition above $(E,\pi,X)$, we claim that $(E_n)_{n \in \bb{N}}$, where each $E_n=\{f \in B \mid ||f|| \leq n \}$ equipped with the subspace topology, is a bundle of the continuous of Banach spaces, first of all for each $B_n$ the global distance function is upper semi-continuous and the restriction of $\pi$ to each $B_n$ is continuous.
-Now let us show that for each $B_n$ axiom $(3)$ of \ref{sorted bundle definition} is satisfied:
+Now suppose that we have a bundle of Banach spaces $(E,X,\pi)$ in the definition above.
+We claim that $(E_{n})_{n \in \mathbb{N}}$, where each $E_{n}=\{f \in E \mid \|f\| \leq n \}$ equipped with the subspace topology, is a bundle of the continuous model theory of Banach spaces.
+First, for each $E_{n}$ the global distance function is upper semi-continuous and the restriction of $\pi $ to each $E_{n}$ is continuous.
+Now let us show that for each $E_{n}$ axiom $(1)$ of \ref{sorted_bundle_definition_VTEX1} is satisfied: